eda-ricercatore/sardegna-scala/notes/tate2014-notes.md

 		\cite[\S4, pp. 139]{Tate2014}.
 + "Each for comprehension has a generator step, a filter step, and a map step"
 	\cite[\S4, pp. 139]{Tate2014}.
++ "Metaprogramming uses programs to write more sophisticated programs"
+	\cite[\S4, pp. 144]{Tate2014}.
+	- "Sometimes, the best way to do metaprogramming is to build a simple tool that implements the code you want your metaprogramming platform to build."
+	- "If we want to build a generic state machine builder, we start by building a single state machine."